Zha0rong/Variant_Calling_Pipeline/README.md

 ## This is a variant calling pipeline utilizing BWA, Samtools, Freebayes and SNPEff to analyze genomic variants in COVID.

+Instead of using the sub-sampled data, the fastq files are downloaded from Sequence Archive SRR15660643.

+The bam file is converted to fastq files using Picard BamToFastq.

 The results are in the folder SRR15660643.

 The results are generated using the following command: